INO-quantum/RedPitaya_ULE_cavity_lock/README.md

 ## Overview

-We have a 556nm laser (NKT/Toptica/Azurlight) used for cooling and trapping Yb-174 or Yb-171 atoms in a magneto-optic trap (MOT) loaded from an atomic beam origniating from an oven and 2D MOT operated at the wide 399nm transition, [for a foto of the green and blue-violet lasers see here](https://github.com/INO-quantum/scanning-cavity-lock).
+We have a 556nm laser (NKT/Toptica/Azurlight) used for cooling and trapping Yb-174 or Yb-171 atoms in a magneto-optic trap (MOT) loaded from an atomic beam originating from an oven and 2D MOT operated at the wide 399nm transition, [for a foto of the green and blue-violet lasers see here](https://github.com/INO-quantum/scanning-cavity-lock).
 Since the linewidth of the 556nm transition is relative narrow (~180kHz) direct absorption spectroscopy on the atomic source is difficult, and we use an ultra-low-expansion cavity (ULE cavity from Menlo Systems, FSR 3GHz, finesse > 30k) to stabilize the 556nm laser with the Pound-Drever-Hall (PDH) scheme.

 The RedPitaya board provides everything reqiured for the PDH scheme: it generates the modulation signal, it demodulates the reflected signal form the ULE cavity to generate the error signal, and it implements the PID (proportional, integral, derivative) filter to generate the feedback signal for the laser piezo.